I bought my first drone. Yes, I finally succumbed.

 Firstly, don’t underestimate the amount of practice you will need to become a confident flyer.
 Up, down, going around – you are controlling an object moving in 3-Dimensions.
 The Mavic Mini doesn’t have the obstacle avoidance sensors that come with more expensive drones, so it is very easy to crash – especially if you are not giving it your full attention.

 The Mini is tiny, so it is very easy to lose sight of it when you are flying.
-Also, you can’t rely only upon the view from the camera.
+Also, you can’t rely solely on the view from the onboard camera.
 The camera isn’t always looking in the direction the drone is flying, so if you are flying sideways or backwards you won’t see that tree you are about to hit.
-And sometimes, you’ll encounter a situation where you’ll completely lose the camera view because of radio interference.
-The drone will be out there flying somewhere, but unless you can see it, you’ll have no idea where!
+And sometimes, you’ll encounter a situation where you’ll completely lose the camera view – usually because of radio interference – especially in areas where lots of people are using Wi-Fi.
+If you lose signal, the drone will continue flying and hover, but unless you can see it, you’ll have no idea where!

 Other times you’ll suddenly see a warning flash up that the drone is encountering wind speeds too high!
 (Even 50 metres above the ground wind speeds can be much higher than you expect)